-The Ultimate Guide to WordPress Image Optimization in 2025
+WordPress Image Optimization 2025

 TL;DR: WordPress image optimization in 2025 is crucial for site speed, SEO, and conversions, as images often account for over 50% of page weight.
 Optimize by choosing WebP/AVIF formats, resizing before upload, and using plugins like Imagify or ShortPixel for automated compression and lazy loading.
 Benefits include improved Core Web Vitals, reduced bounce rates, and higher rankings.
 Regular audits with tools like PageSpeed Insights ensure lasting performance gains.